METALS-Copper gains on China stimulus; zinc slips on producer selling

 LONDON, April 8 (Reuters) - Copper prices rose on Monday on news of fresh stimulus measures in top metals consumer China and hopes for a U.S.-China trade deal.

-Other industrial metals, however, such as zinc, were dampened by the prospect of rising supply and producer selling.
+Other industrial metals, such as zinc, were dampened by the prospect of rising supply and producer selling.

 China said on Monday it would relax residency curbs in many of its smaller cities and increase infrastructure spending to boost economic growth.
 On Sunday, China also announced measures to encourage financing for small and medium-sized businesses.